Screens from the completed Marine Sport DC website displayed on multiple devices

 Content and Visual Review

-• Each language version of the site had developed its own structure and style over time, resulting in a fragmented experience.
-Some pages contained typographical errors, outdated images, and inactive contact sections, while others lacked clear information about services
+Each language version of the site had developed its own structure and style over time, resulting in a fragmented experience.
+Some pages contained typographical errors, outdated images, and inactive contact sections, whilst others lacked clear information about services.

 Synthesis & Strategy